open-mmlab/mmagic/configs/restorers/basicvsr/README.md

 </details>

+## Abstract
+Video super-resolution (VSR) approaches tend to have more components than the image counterparts as they need to exploit the additional temporal dimension.
+Complex designs are not uncommon.
+In this study, we wish to untangle the knots and reconsider some most essential components for VSR guided by four basic functionalities, i.e., Propagation, Alignment, Aggregation, and Upsampling.
+By reusing some existing components added with minimal redesigns, we show a succinct pipeline, BasicVSR, that achieves appealing improvements in terms of speed and restoration quality in comparison to many state-of-the-art algorithms.
+We conduct systematic analysis to explain how such gain can be obtained and discuss the pitfalls.
+We further show the extensibility of BasicVSR by presenting an information-refill mechanism and a coupled propagation scheme to facilitate information aggregation.
+The BasicVSR and its extension, IconVSR, can serve as strong baselines for future VSR approaches.

 <br/>

 Evaluated on RGB channels for REDS4 and Y channel for others.
 The metrics are `PSNR` / `SSIM` .